BUAA-LAINS-LAB/LLM4BF/README.md

   --max_completion_length 1000
 ```

 This example loads all three experts and evaluates the K=1 samples.
 Change the dataset path to test another scenario, or use a combined JSON dataset containing K=1, 3, and 5 samples to exercise routing within one run.
-Multi-expert evaluation processes samples sequentially; `eval.py` supports batched evaluation of a single expert.
+Multi-expert evaluation processes samples sequentially.
+The `eval.py` supports batched evaluation of a single expert.

 ## Data